medialab/sandcrawler/index.md

 ---

-## Features

-* **Spider abstraction**: define your scraping jobs easily with the library's chainable methods and run them without further ado.
-* **Fully customizable**: You want really precise headers, a custom user-agent and complex logic?
-You'll have them all.
-* **Phantomjs**: Let the library handle [phantomjs](http://phantomjs.org/) for you if you need browser emulation.
-* **Complex dynamic scraping**: Need to log into facebook and auto-scroll/expand a full page? sandcrawler is made for you.
-* **Static scraping**: You don't need browser emulation?
-The library will fallback to ye olde static scraping techniques.
-* **Scalable and reliable**: Don't lose data within your scraping process anymore thanks to the library's paranoid strategies.
-* **Easy prototyping**: Design your scraping scripts in your browser thanks to [artoo.js](http://medialab.github.io/artoo/) and use the same script within sandcrawler to perform the job.
-* **Loaded with helpers**: sandcrawler deploys a comfortable scraping environment along with [artoo.js](http://medialab.github.io/artoo/) utilities.
-* **Reusable logic**: Creating plugins for sandcrawler is really easy.
-Use already existing [ones]({{ site.baseurl }}/plugins) or build yours to fit your needs.

----

 ## Philosophy

 **sandcrawler.js** is being developed by scraper developers for scraper developers with the following concepts in mind:

 * **Not a framework**: sandcrawler is a library and not a framework so that people can remain free to develop things in their own way.
 * **Exhaustivity over minimalist API**: every detail can be customized.
-This comes with the cost of a bigger footprint for tiny projects but with more reliance for big ones.
+This comes at the cost of a bigger code footprint for tiny projects but with more reliance for big ones.
 * **Asynchronicity**: sandcrawler is not trying to fight the asynchronous nature of client-side JavaScript.
 If you want to be able to perform complex scraping tasks on modern dynamic websites, you won't be able to avoid asynchronicity very long.
 * **Better workflow**: sandcrawler aims at enabling developers to design their scraping scripts within the cosy environment of their browsers using [artoo.js](http://medialab.github.io/artoo/) so they can automatize them easily afterwards.